IBM/portieris/README.md

      helm install portieris --create-namespace --namespace portieris ./portieris
      ```

-* To install Portieris in a different namespace, including an existing one, by omitting the `--create-namespace` option, but the namespace forms part of the webhook certificate common name, you must, therefore, generate the certificate for the target namespace.
+* To install Portieris in a different namespace, including an existing one, omit the `--create-namespace` option, since the namespace forms part of the webhook certificate common name, you must generate the certificate for the target namespace.

   1. Run: